pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 An NS record contains the hostname of the nameserver for the delegated namespace.
 Any facilities of that nameserver must be discovered through other mechanisms.
-This document proposes a new extensible DNS record type, DELEG, for delegation of the authority for a domain.
+This document proposes a new method for delegation of the authority for a domain.
-Future documents then can use this mechanism to use additional information about the delegated namespace and the capabilities of authoritative nameservers for the delegated namespace.
 --- middle

 # Introduction